StefanoLambiase/CADOCS_II/README.md

    - Once you've configured the settings, click on **Generate token**.
    - You will see a string representing your new Personal Access Token. **Copy and securely store this token**—it's important!

-Remember, your Personal Access Token is like a password—keep it secure and do not share it publicly.
+**IMPORTANT**: Remember, your Personal Access Token is like a password—keep it secure and do not share it publicly.

 Now you should also install **Docker**.

 ### Docker Image pull ARM64

 If your machine is ARM64 based you should opt for these steps:
 1. **Run the following command**:
    ```bash